Texas Homeless Network AmeriCorps VISTA Project

-AmeriCorps VISTA members bring their passion and perseverance where the need is greatest: to organizations that help eradicate poverty.
+AmeriCorps members bring their passion and perseverance where the need is greatest: to organizations that help eradicate poverty.
 The most pressing challenges we face as a nation require the most courageous and creative people to address them.
 An AmeriCorps VISTA member serves as a catalyst for change, living and working alongside community members to advance local solutions.

 The AmeriCorps VISTA mission is to strengthen organizations that alleviate poverty through volunteering and the mobilization of resources.
 A member’s commitment to serve includes:

 - One year term of full-time (40 hours/week) volunteer service at a nonprofit agency in Texas

 - A monthly living allowance of $1000-$1150 a month (depending on county)